Skip to content

 Benchmark-driven model evaluation

-New models are evaluated against the existing fleet on public, third-party benchmarks (SWE-bench Verified, Terminal-Bench, NL2Repo) before being promoted to production use — treating model selection as a measured engineering decision, not a trend follow.
+New models are evaluated against the current fleet leader on public, third-party benchmarks (SWE-bench Verified, Terminal-Bench, NL2Repo) before being promoted — Ornith 1.0 35B beat the incumbent on all three, but ships as a coexisting A/B candidate rather than an outright replacement until it's proven out on real workloads, not just benchmark scores.